British Army during the American Revolutionary War: Uniform and equipment

 The standard uniform of the British army consisted of the traditional red coat with cocked hats, white breeches and black gaiters with leather knee caps.
 Hair was usually cut short or fixed in plaits at the top of the head.
-As the war progressed many line regiments replaced their cocked hats with slouch hats.
+As the war progressed, many line regiments replaced their cocked hats with slouch hats.
 The full "marching order" a line infantryman was expected to carry on campaign was extensive, and British soldiers often dropped much of their equipment before battle.
 Soldiers were also issued with greatcoats to be worn in adverse conditions, which were often used as tents or blankets.
 Drummers usually wore colours in reverse of their regimental colour, they carried the coat of arms of their colonel and wore mitre caps.
 Most German regiments wore dark blue coats, while cavalry and loyalists often wore green.

-Grenadiers often wore bearskin headdress and usually carried cavalry sabers as a side arm.
+Grenadiers often wore bearskin headdress and usually carried hangers, a type of curved sword, as a side arm.
 Light infantry were issued with short coats, without lace, with an ammunition box containing nine cartridges lined up in a row for easy access worn across the stomach rather than at the side.
 They did not use bayonets but carried naval boarding axes.

 The most common infantry weapon was the Brown Bess used with a fixed bayonet.
-However some of the light companies were issued with the short barrel muskets or the Pattern 1776 Rifle.
-The British army also conducted limited experimental use of the breech-loading Ferguson Rifle, which proved too difficult to mass-produce to be used more extensively.
+However, some of the light companies were issued with the short barrel muskets or the Pattern 1776 rifle.
+The British army also conducted limited experimental use of the breech-loading Ferguson rifle, which proved too difficult to mass-produce to be used more extensively.

 Major Patrick Ferguson formed a small experimental company of riflemen armed with this weapon, but this was disbanded in 1778.
 In many instances, British forces relied on Jagers from among the German contingents to provide skirmishers armed with rifles.